zaidoon1/shopping-cart/README.md

 While learning Ruby on Rails, I was faced with two challenges.
 First understanding how Routing works, and second understanding how Active Record works.
 Luckily, I was able to find my tutorials blogs about those two topics.

 While attempting to make the application secure (at least partly), I had to make many decisions.
 The problem with security is that it always comes at a cost, usually performance or usability.
 My main task was to try to balance between security and performance.
-When designing this application, I tried to make it easy to extend so that it can potentially be modified to handle millions of users and millions of products.
+When designing this application, I tried to make it scalable.

 # Prerequisites
 - Ruby